zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_crypto_attachment_module.rst

     <td><ul><li>attached</li><li>detached</li><li>facts</li></ul></td>
     <td>
         <div>The desired state for the attachment:</div>
-        <div>* <code>attached</code>: Ensures that the specified number of crypto adapters and the specified range of domain index numbers in the specified access mode are attached to the partition.</div>
+        <div>* <code>attached</code>: Ensures that the specified number of crypto adapters of the specified crypto type, and the specified range of domain index numbers in the specified access mode are attached to the partition.</div>
         <div>* <code>detached</code>: Ensures that no crypto adapter and no crypto domains are attached to the partition.</div>
         <div>* <code>facts</code>: Does not change anything on the attachment and returns the crypto configuration of the partition.</div>
     </td>